John B. Hay

-John Breese Hay (January 8, 1834 – June 29, 1916) was a U.S. Representative from Illinois.
+John Breese Hay (January 8, 1834 – June 29, 1916) was an American politician who served as a U.S. representative from Illinois.

 Biography

 John B. Hay was born in Belleville, St. Clair County, Illinois on January 8, 1834.
 He received a common school education, worked on a farm, and as a printer, after which he studied law.

 He was admitted to the bar in 1851 and commenced practice in Belleville.
 He served as prosecuting attorney for the twenty-fourth judicial district of Illinois from1860-1868.
 He served as a delegate to the Republican State convention in 1860.

 He served in the Union Army during the Civil War in the 130th Illinois Infantry Regiment.

 Hay was elected as a Republican to the Forty-first and Forty-second Congress (March 4, 1869 – March 3, 1873).

 He was an unsuccessful candidate for reelection in 1872 to the Forty-third Congress and for election in 1880 to the Forty-seventh Congress.

 He resumed the practice of law in Belleville, and served as postmaster there from 1881 to 1885.

 He served as judge of St. Clair County Court from 1886-1900.

 He served as mayor of Belleville from 1901 to 1905, when he resigned, after being re-elected county judge, and served until 1914.

 He died at his son's home in Chicago on June 29, 1916.

 He was interred in Green Mount Cemetery.